 The only flaw in this plan is for shows on NOW as they come and go frequently, so if you miss it the first time around you might have to wait a long time for it to return.

 There are some shows and movies that are exclusive to one platform or another, but many others will move about, or even be found on more than one service.

 For example at the time of writing, Icon Films is pushing cult Ryan Gosling movie Drive on it’s front page, but that’s also on Prime Video.
 Or the US remake of comedy series The Office is on NOW, Netflix and Prime Video!

 So before you sign up to watch that specific thing, check if you can watch it for less on another service.
 I use JustWatch for this.

 Watch free catch up

-Channel 4’s All4 has a great back catalogue (The IT Crowd, Father Ted, Shameless) and depending on what’s on the BBC, iPlayer’s is always likely to have something worth watching.
+There’s always a new drama or comedy to watch on the BBC (homemade and imported) along with some decent boxsets.
+There are new and recent programmes on Channel 4’s All4 along with a great back catalogue (The IT Crowd, Father Ted, Shameless).
 It’s well worth taking a break from the paid services every now and then to catch up on this classic TV.